True Jesus Church: Beliefs

-Practices

 The church practices baptism via full body immersion for both adults and infants, with holy communion.
 Speaking in tongues is practiced and usually occurs while in prayer.

 The church believes that the sacraments must fulfill three requirements according to the Scripture.
 Firstly, they must have been performed by Jesus Christ himself as an example.
 Secondly, the sacraments must be directly related to one's salvation, eternal life, entering the Heavenly Kingdom, and having a part with Jesus.
 Lastly, they must be of the sacraments which Jesus Christ instructed the disciples to perform as well.
 There are ten articles of faith that the True Jesus Church holds in order to worship God correctly.
 According to them, one must speak in tongues as evidence of receiving the Holy Spirit.
 The mode of baptism also determines salvation.
 The correct mode should be with the head facing down (in the manner of Jesus' death) and only in natural ("living") water.